thomasthiebaud/formi/README.md

 # formi

-A minimalist form builder, with null safetty and no dependencies.
+A minimalist form builder, with null safety and no dependency.
 Inspired by https://pub.dev/packages/flutter_form_builder.

 ## Getting Started